omkushwaha9/GSAP-CustomCursor/Readme.md

 About this project
 </h2>

-This project features an innovative animation of a line designed to separate two pages.
-The line behaves dynamically, akin to a guitar string.
-When the cursor approaches the line, it is magnetically attracted towards the cursor.
-Conversely, as the cursor moves away, the line automatically returns to its original position with a bouncing animation, resembling the motion of a guitar string.
-This interactive element adds a visually appealing and engaging effect to the user interface.
+The CustomCursor project introduces an enhanced cursor experience within a webpage.
+This project adds a secondary cursor that follows the primary cursor with a delay of 0.6 seconds, although this delay can be adjusted to 0 seconds if desired.
+When the primary cursor moves, the secondary cursor trails behind, creating a visually engaging effect.

+Additionally, as the primary cursor moves over an image, the secondary cursor expands to four times its original size.
+This enlarged cursor can display text within it, offering a unique and interactive way to highlight or annotate images.
+This feature not only enhances the visual appeal but also improves the user experience by providing dynamic and context-sensitive interactions.

 <h1>
 by OM KUSHWAHA